MacwanEric/macwaneric.github.io/_pages/about.md

 Hi!
 I’m Eric.
 I received my B.Sc. and M.Sc in cell and molecular biology from Dr. Vikram Sarabhai Institute of Cell and Molecular Biology at the [Maharaja Sayajirao University of Baroda](https://www.msubaroda.ac.in/Dr_Vikram_Sarabhai_Institute_of_Cell_and_Molecular_Biology), Vadodara, India in 2018.
 After receiving my M.Sc. degree, I was employed in Dr. Sabarinathan Radhakrishnan's lab at [National Centre for Biological Sciences (NCBS)](https://www.ncbs.res.in/faculty/sabari) as a graduate trainee.
 I’m a trained molecular biologist with a background in bioinformatics.

-## Inspiration
-While working in the cancer genomics lab I developed a keen interest in understanding tumour evolution for building better early detection methods and treatment approaches.
-Analysis of driver mutations across different cancer types has shown that early clonal mutations have less diversity than late subclonal mutations.
-30% of tumours in the study conducted by Gerstung et. al. (2020) had a whole-genome duplication event several decades before diagnosis, which gives a window for early cancer detection!
-This is an interesting study and it is also the reason for my motivation to pursue a doctoral position.

 ## My reading habits
 I try to select papers that help me achieve a specific aim.
 As papers don't explain everything, I first try to identify common concepts and techniques.
 I use review articles to study different schools of thought in the field.
 This helps to put outcomes from different articles into perspective and helps me stay up-to-date on the research.
 I focus my attention on breakthrough papers for gaining insights into the most recent developments and think of ways to go a step further.
 I also use Twitter to stay up-to-date on the latest developments.